danielemarg/Coursera_Capstone/README.md

 This project contains multiple parts:

-A description of the problem and a discussion of the background (Week 1)
+1. A description of the problem and a discussion of the background (Week 1)

-A description of the data and how it will be used to solve the problem.
-Source of the data.
-(Week 1)
+2. A description of the data, source of the data, and how it will be used to solve the problem (Week 1)

 Methodology and Exploratory Data Analysis (Week 2)

-Inferential statistical testing
+Inferential statistical testing (Week 2)

 Results section (Week 2)

-Discurssion section.
+Discussion section.
 Observations and recommendations based on the results (Week 2)

 Conclusion (Week 2)

+## 1. Introduction and Discussion of the Business Objective and Problem